-Risk Management in Islamic Banking can be defined as a forecasting of financial risks and applying necessary procedures to minimize their impact, while practicing the Islamic Banking.
-Risk Management Guidelines provide a set of best practices for establishing and implementing effective risk management in Islamic Banking.
-These Guidelines set out fifteen principles of risk management that give practical effect to managing the risks underlying the business objectives that Islamic banking institutions may adopt.
+Risk Management in Islamic Banking can be defined as a forecasting of financial risks and applying necessary procedures to minimize their impact, while practicing the Islamic Banking and Takaful.
+Risk management guidelines provide set of best practices, for establishing and implementing effective risk management in Islamic finance.
+There are fifteen principles of risk management, underlying the business objectives that Islamic banking and takaful institutions may adopt.

 - Credit Risk.

 - Equity Investment Risk.

 - Market Risk.